 Mass incarceration in the United States is a civil rights issue.
 Many argue that incarceration dehumanizes poor people and minorities, damaging already marginalized communities, and does not increase public safety.
 Additionally, high recidivism rates show that incarceration is ineffective and harmful to offenders, their families, the victims, and law enforcement if an offender does time without proper counseling and assimilation back into their community.
 Many prisoners have difficulty reestablishing relationships, finding jobs, and staying away from criminal activity after being released.

-The United States has about 698 prisoners per 100,000 people.
-This is the highest rate in the world.
-As of 2018, the imprisonment rate of black males was 5.8 times greater than that of white males and the imprisonment rate of black females was 1.8 times greater than the of white females.
-Massachusetts, Maine, Rhode Island, Vermont, and Minnesota have the lowest imprisonment rates in the U.S. at under 200 per 100,000 people.
+The United States has about 437 prisoners per 100,000 people as of the end of 2019, a 2.6% drop from 2018.
+As of 2018, the imprisonment rate of black males was 5.8 times greater than that of white males, and the imprisonment rate of black females was 1.8 times greater than the of white females.
+New Hampshire, Vermont, Minnesota, Rhode Island, Maine, and Massachusetts have the lowest prison incarceration rates of under 200 per 100,000 people.

 The ten states with the highest prison populations in the country are:

 - Ohio - 50,338

 - Pennsylvania - 45,485